If you are interested in FIRE, you need to know about the best way to reach that goal. This post shows how.

 FI = you do not need income from a job or profession since your investments generate enough to sustain your lifestyle

-RE = retiring early before traditional retirement age
+RE = retiring early before the traditional retirement age

 There are a few more nuances regarding the income and lifestyle levels at the time of FIRE.